Season 3 / Episode 27

 Just before the Shamoon virus began systematically damaging 30,000 Aramco computers, an eerie but otherwise innocuous manifesto got posted online, to the website Paste Bin.
 It was untitled, and signed by some person or group calling themselves the “Cutting Sword of Justice”.
 However unlikely it was that anyone paid much attention to the post at first, in just a matter of time, it would become the source of a good deal of contention.

 Part of the mystery of the Cutting Sword of Justice is just how little is known of them.
 The name had never been heard before–in hacking or any other context–so it must have been a new group.
-Nothing in their code gave clue to their identity or location.
+Nothing in their code gave a clue to their identity or location.
 Paste Bin is structured so the post couldn’t be traced back to any IP, so researchers couldn’t locate the person who posted the text that way (just as that person intended it, probably).
 The only information experts could possibly consider to be a clue was one part of the manifesto post itself: that line about crimes and atrocities enacted upon “countries such as Syria, Bahrain, Yemen, Lebanon, Egypt and …”.
 Did this mean the attackers were from one of these countries?
 Did “and” dot-dot-dot mean Iran?
 It sure sounds more like a black hat political act, not a nation-state proclamation of war.
 According to Major General Mansour al-Turki of the Saudi Interior Ministry, the attack came “from an organized group on four continents.”

 Even after security experts finished their work for Aramco, they’d ended up learning little to nothing about this mysterious antagonist.
 Perhaps in order to cover their backs, or simply because they didn’t believe an anonymous online post with no proof of action, those surrounding the case claimed the Cutting Sword of Justice was simply a red herring–a distraction from the actual likely perpetrator, Iran.

 That lack of attention didn’t go over well with the Cutting Sword of Justice.
-After failing to receive proper acknowledgement for their wildly successful hack, the Cutting Sword of Justice followed up with another statement to Paste Bin, this time titled “Saudi Arabia hug, another one”.
+After failing to receive proper acknowledgment for their wildly successful hack, the Cutting Sword of Justice followed up with another statement to Paste Bin, this time titled “Saudi Arabia hug, another one”.

 “mon 29th aug, good day,